K-tosh/healthier/HEALTHIERKE_COLORS.md

 - `.medical-badge-purple` - Uses vista blue with transparency

 ### 2. Section Headings
-- All `.webmd-section-heading` now use `--healthierke-cetacean-blue`
+- All `.healthier-section-heading` now use `--healthierke-cetacean-blue`
 - Rich text headings (h1-h6) use `--healthierke-dark-imperial`

 ### 3. Links and Interactive Elements